exonum/exonum-doc/src/glossary.md

 and to provide [proofs](#merkle-proof) to [light clients](#light-client).

 !!! note
-    In cryptographic terms, a Merkle tree implements a [commitment scheme][wiki:commitment]
+    In cryptographic terms, a Merkle tree applies a [commitment scheme][wiki:commitment]
     to the list of elements in such a way that the size of any opening of the commitment